tumagonx/nwjs_docs_old/Getting-Started-with-nw.js.md

 **Example 3.
 Using node.js**

 You can call node.js and modules directly from the DOM.
-So it enable endless possibilities for writing apps with node-webkit.
+So it enables endless possibilities for writing apps with node-webkit.

 ```html
 <html>